 Choosing the type of business structure you want for your pharmacy depends on the amount of legal liability you desire, tax liability, and how much you are willing to spend on ongoing costs of formation and administration, according to Entrepreneur.
 There are four common types of companies you can classify your pharmacy as:

 Legal requirements will vary by state and by business structure, but the following are general guidelines to ensure smooth operations.
 For more information, visit Harbor Compliance Pharmacy Licensing or search requirements from your state’s Board of Pharmacy.
+Researching legal requirements is an important step in learning how to open a pharmacy, and you want to ensure that you have everything properly set-up before opening your business.

 Before you begin operations, contact your federal, state, and local taxing authorities to set up the following accounts: